-Here’s the opening chapter of my upcoming science fiction book, The Midas Rush.
+Here’s the opening chapter of my science fiction book, The Solid Gold Aliens.
 Thanks for reading!

 “More wine?” asked Tresky Buffrum.

 The most beautiful woman he’d ever met didn’t answer, just stared at him.
 She looked at the cork-sheathed wine bottle, sitting on the table between them.
 She stared across the hotel room at the carved, greywood bed–big enough for four people, Tresky figured.
 Six if they were relatives.

 And still she didn’t answer.
 Starting to worry, Tresky fidgeted.